-Whilst fluency in French is of course essential if one aspires to become a French translator, one should not forget one also needs a high level of competency in English.
+Whilst fluency in French is, of course, essential if one aspires to become a French translator, one should not forget one also needs a high level of competency in English.
 This level of competency is a given if one is to produce good quality French to English translations; after all, the quality of the final product is only as good as that of the translator’s written English.
 Strategies for improving one’s English include reading extensively, word games and studying grammar.
-One might also consider completing a creative writing course and making a habit of practicing daily writing assignments.
+One might also consider completing a creative writing course and making a habit of practising daily writing assignments.

 Taking a proficiency test is an essential first step for anyone who aspires to becoming a translator.
 This is your proof of competence and confirms that you are fluent in your chosen language.